Ankur-singh/Ankur-singh.github.io/pages/about.md

 I spend most of my waking hours developing ML projects, reading & implementing research papers, contributing to open-source projects and participating in Kaggle Data Science competitions (by the time you reading it, I might have become a Kaggle Competition Expert).
 At other times you will find me reading books (mostly biographies) or exercising.

 <div class="row">
-{% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}
+{% include about/skills.html title="AI/ML Skills" source=site.data.aiml-skills %}
-{% include about/skills.html title="Other Skills" source=site.data.other-skills %}
+{% include about/skills.html title="S/W Development Skills" source=site.data.sw-skills %}
 </div>

 <div class="row">